America’s Truck Driver Crisis

 Drivers spend day and night on the road in difficult living and working conditions, yet receive little pay.
 According to a study done by The Business Insider, it revealed that since 1980, on average, median wages for truck drivers have decreased by 21%.
 In some areas, they’ve declined as much as 50%.
 With salaries plummeting so low, many truck drivers feel the inconvenience of the job doesn’t match the salary; thereby causing a large turn-over rate in the industry.
 The truck driver turn-over rate with large carriers (those with more than $27 million in annual revenue) went up in the second quarter of 2018, rising 4 percentage points to an annualized rate of 98%.
 That’s the highest rate since 2015.

-With the advent of 2 day guaranteed shipping from companies like Amazon, it has made it possible for consumers to have packages delivered straight to their door within 48 hours or less.
+With the advent of 2 days guaranteed shipping from companies like Amazon, it has made it possible for consumers to have packages delivered straight to their door within 48 hours or less.
 Yet, do we as consumers even consider how this convenience is made possible to us?
-With high demand of such services, the result is an increased demand on drivers.
-Last Christmas, America saw the highest retail sales in years as freight-volumes soared at record breaking levels.
+With the high demand for such services, the result is an increased demand for drivers.
+Last Christmas, America saw the highest retail sales in years as freight-volumes soared at record-breaking levels.
 With a shortage of drivers to meet such high demands, according to the New Food Economy, the American Trucking Association fears the shortage will rise even higher this year.